-This topic describes how to use the SqlSugar framework, OceanBase Connector/ODBC, and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, and data query.
+This topic describes how to use the SqlSugar framework, OceanBase Connector/ODBC, and OceanBase Cloud to build an application that can perform basic operations such as creating tables, inserting data, and querying data.

 Prerequisites

-You have registered an OceanBase Cloud account, and created a cluster instance and an Oracle-compatible tenant in OceanBase Cloud.
-For more information, see Create a cluster instance and Create a tenant.
+You have registered an OceanBase Cloud account, created an instance and an Oracle-compatible tenant.
+For more information, see Create an instance and Create a tenant.

-You have installed Visual Studio, with the NuGet Package Manager and .NET Framework components enabled.
+You have installed Visual Studio, the NuGet package manager plug-in, and the .NET Framework components.

 You have installed the OceanBase Connector/ODBC driver.